TahaTuna1/CurrencyConvert_remote/README.md

-# Currency conversion app for personal use.
+# Currency conversion app.
+Portfolio Piece / Practice Ground
 - From the beginning, I've been treating this app as a practice playground.
 I've tried lots of things along with the main features I wanted to implement.
 Outside additional improvements and some main features, I don't intend to update the app.

 # Features